kssrr/ggschemes/README.md

 # ggschemes

-Additional themes and scales for [ggplot2](https://github.com/tidyverse/ggplot2) based on popular color schemes.
+This package includes additional themes and scales for [ggplot2](https://github.com/tidyverse/ggplot2) based on popular color schemes, as well as tools to easily make your own.
+For a proper introduction, read the package vignette.

 ## Installation